aya49/202105_sfu_cmpt_127/assignments/02/README.md

 Your assignment will be graded according to this [**marking rubric**](#marking-rubric).

+**REQUIREMENT**: All of your solutions should not be case-sensitive i.e. your program should handle both upper and lower case letters, 'a' and 'A' should be considered the same.

 ## Task 01

 **REQUIREMENT**: You will write to file `t1funcs.h` and edit file `t1.c`.